Preferred installation procedures

 ./install_agent add /usr/local/lsam-15.00.01 6100

-The "add" option will not work for versions 05.20.01 or older since those versions prompt the user for inputs for some of the configuration settings (such as symbolic linking of the tmp directory and STDOUT/STDERR file capture for JORS).
-This was done starting with release 05.20.20 to allow for non-interactive (i.e., without any user's input) LSAM installation.
+The "add" option will not work for versions 05.20.01 or older since those versions prompt you for inputs for some of the configuration settings (such as symbolic linking of the tmp directory and STDOUT/STDERR file capture for JORS).
+This was done starting with release 05.20.20 to allow for non-interactive (i.e., without any user's input) agent installation.
 The default action is to create a symbolic link of LSAM_ROOT/tmp to /tmp directory and enable STDOUT/STDERR file capture by JORS.
 The rational for doing a symbolic link to /tmp is that there is more ample disk space allocated there under the typical UNIX file system.
 If this is not the case, you can manually remove the symbolic link and create the tmp directory under LSAM_ROOT folder, as follows:

-1. rm LSAM_ROOT/tmp
+rm LSAM_ROOT/tmpmkdir LSAM_ROOT/tmpchmod 1777 LSAM_ROOT/tmp

-Verifying the Installation
+Verifying the installation

 You can check the output of the log file ($INSTALL_LOG) to check the status (success or failure) of the installation.

-Performing a Sudo Installation
+Performing a sudo installation

-1. Copy the install_agent script and lsamexe.tar file to a directory.
+- Copy the install_agent script and lsamexe.tar file to a directory.

-2. Perform the installation by prepending 'sudo' to the syntax, as in:
+- Perform the installation by prepending 'sudo' to the syntax, as in:

 sudo ./install_agent [upgrade | new | add]